ubinux/dnf-plugin-tui/README.md

 ```
 ##### (5).
 Load package file
-&emsp;&emsp;After select "Load package file", when user enter the name of configuration file and enter
+&emsp;&emsp;After select "Load package file", when user enter the name of package list file and enter
-"OK", dnf tui will install the package which the configuration list.
+"OK", dnf tui will install the package which in the list.
 ```

            ┌──────────────────┤   Config File   ├───────────────────┐
            │                                                        │
-           │ Enter the name of configuration file you wish to load: │ │                                                        │
+           │ Enter the name of package list file you wish to load:  │ │                                                        │
            │   .config___________________________________________   │
            │                                                        │